ChunkyMonkey22/AutoApe/README.md

 Because then you would have no idea what this program is doing in the background.
 This is being released as simple script/source code for transparency.
 You can download the necessary software and compile it yourself in 5-10 minutes.

+REMINDER: USE AT YOUR OWN RISK.
+YOU ACCEPT ALL RESPONSIBILITY FOR USING THIS SCRIPT IF YOU ACCIDENTLY AUTO-RUG YOURSELF

 **--- How to use: ---**